Symptoms of generalised anxiety disorder (GAD)

 GAD can have a significant effect on your daily life, but several different treatments are available that can ease your symptoms.

-- psychological therapies – you can get psychological therapies like cognitive behavioural therapy (CBT) on the NHS; you do not need a referral from a GP and you can refer yourself for psychological therapies service in your area
+- talking therapies – you can get talking therapies like cognitive behavioural therapy (CBT) on the NHS; you do not need a referral from a GP and you can refer yourself for talking therapies service in your area – read more about how to find an NHS talking therapies service

 With treatment, many people are able to control their anxiety levels.
 But some treatments may need to be continued for a long time and there may be periods when your symptoms worsen.